wkumari/draft-wkumari-dnsop-localroot-bcp/draft-wkumari-dnsop-localroot-bcp.md

    {{integrating-root-zone-data}}

-## Availability of IANA root zone data
+## Consulting the list of IANA DNS root data publication points

-[ed: will integrate or drop this]
+{: #iana-root-zone-list}

 In order for the {{RFC8806}} mechanism to be effective, a resolver must be able to fetch the contents of the entire IANA root zone.

+IANA will maintain and publish a list of IANA DNS root zone sources at TBD-URL.
+This list of "IANA root zone data publication points" may be used when downloading and refreshing the root zone data, as described in {{protocol-steps}}.
+Specifically, the IANA DNS root zone publication list can be used by the resolver software directly, by the operating system, by a network operator when configuring a resolver.

+The contents of the IANA DNS root publication points file MUST be verified as to its integrity as having come from IANA and MUST be verified as complete.

+The format of the IANA root zone data publication points list will be a newline delimited file of URLs {{?RFC2056}}.
+URLs in the list may include any protocol capable of transferring DNS zone data, including AXFR {{?RFC5936}}, HTTPS {{?RFC9110}}, etc.

+Any URLs that reference an unknown transfer protocol SHOULD be discarded.
+If after filtering the list there are no acceptable list elements left, the resolver MUST revert to using regular DNS queries to the IANA root zone instead of operating as a LocalRoot.

-This is currently usually performed through AXFR ({{RFC5936}}) and MAY continue doing so.
+[ED: likely drop or move ] This is currently usually performed through AXFR ({{RFC5936}}) and MAY continue doing so.
 Resolvers also MAY allow fetching this information via HTTPS.
 Where possible, HTTPS should be preferred as it allows for compression negotiation as well as the possibility of using low-cost, well-distributed CDNs to distribute the zone files.

 ## IANA Root Zone List

-{: #iana-root-zone-list}

-IANA will publish a list of IANA root zone sources at TBD-URL.
-This list may be used in steps 1a - 1c as described in {{iana-list-format}}.
-The list can be used either by the resolver software or operating system at distribution time (1.b), by a network operator when configuring a resolver (1.b), or to be updated dynamically on a regular basis by a running resolver (1.c).

-The contents of the IANA file MUST be verified as to its integrity as having come from IANA and MUST be verified as complete.

-The format of the list will be a newline delimited list of URLs
-{{?RFC2056}}.
-URLs in the list may include any protocol capable of transferring DNS zone data, including AXFR {{?RFC5936}}, HTTPS
-{{?RFC9110}}, etc. Any URLs that reference an unknown transfer protocol protocol MUST be discarded.

-If after filtering the list there are no acceptable list elements left, the resolver MUST revert to using regular DNS instead of operating as a LocalRoot.

-/* ED (WH): this section needs more work */

 ## Protocol steps